A MONTH WITH THREE INITIATES DURING THE XHOSA CIRCUMCISION RITUAL

 The boys sit outside the kraal, the little mascot Athiti at one end and an older man at the other representing the generations.
 Seated around the boys are more than a dozen old men.
 Each of them stands to impart words of wisdom to the abakwetha.
-At the conclusion of each speech a symbolic offering of a one or two Rand coin is made, representing the first step on a much larger journey.
+At the conclusion of each speech, a symbolic offering of a one or two Rand coins is made, representing the first step on a much larger journey.
 All I can think about is buttons with no holes.

-After the speeches the initiates are moved inside where they are surrounded by friends and siblings.
+After the speeches, the initiates are moved inside where they are surrounded by friends and siblings.
 Two girls enter and transform the boys by painting their faces with red ochre and wrapping their heads with black and white cloth.
 From being amakhwetha the initiates have become amakrwala.
-Finally they begin to relax their stoic demeanor.
+Finally, they begin to relax their stoic demeanour.

 The following day, after a hearty breakfast of soup, vegetables and meat, the three amakrwala are escorted to Lulama’s rural home, a beautiful spot overlooking a pristine valley.

 As a thank you to the overseer and the people of Chintsa village, the family slaughter a pig for their guests, and mark the occasion with more brandy and beer.
 While family members sit in the morning sun, men butcher the pig and cook it on the open fire.
 The amakrwala sit in the grass, and Lulama sees his siblings for the first time in a month.
-At a certain point John ushers him into a hut.
-Here Lulama washes himself and bathes his whole body while standing in a large enamel dish.
+At a certain point, John ushers him into a hut.
+Here Lulama washes and bathes his whole body while standing in a large enamel dish.
 He finally reappears in brand new western clothes.
 Lulama’s face is then smeared with a brownish paste to mark the final stage of the transition.